-This project will focus on the transfer/regionalisation processes in both the Northern Territory and Queensland, and will examine the changes that enable or support this shift towards community controlled health care delivery.
-Please note that agreement to participate is currently being negotiated with the jurisdictional forums responsible for planning and negotiating the reforms.
-The project team will seek to work with the jurisdictional forums and partners, providing formative feedback to the process and keeping with a modified action research approach
+This project focused on the transfer/regionalisation processes in both the Northern Territory and Queensland, and examined the changes that enable or support this shift towards community controlled health care delivery.
+The project team sought to work with the jurisdictional forums and partners, providing formative feedback to the process and keeping with a modified action research approach.

-This project will examine the reforms as a set of nested case studies, and will aim to explain successes and failures, both in the processes of implementation and in the policy goals and settings.
+This project examined the reforms as a set of nested case studies, and explained successes and failures, both in the processes of implementation and in the policy goals and settings.
 This knowledge has the potential to offer powerful guidance for governments and Aboriginal health care providers, with broader relevance for Aboriginal affairs, for the ‘third sector’ (non-government organisations) more generally, and for indigenous health policy and practice internationally.

 Potential project outcomes

-ACCHSs: ACCHSs, and their peak bodies, have long recognised the problems this project addresses, and have advocated for reform.
-System improvements that may be better developed and more sustainable as a result of this project will benefit them through reduced administrative overheads, stronger relationships with funders, and enhanced capacity to deliver the integrated, responsive PHC which is their primary purpose.
+ACCHSs: ACCHSs, and their peak bodies, have long recognised the problems this project addressed, and have advocated for reform.
+System improvements that are better developed and more sustainable as a result of this project will benefit them through reduced administrative overheads, stronger relationships with funders, and enhanced capacity to deliver the integrated, responsive PHC which is their primary purpose.